-No User ReviewsWrite a review

 Zoom on the Powermate PM7500DF

-In summary, the Powermate PM7500DF is a portable generator especially useful for:
+In a nutshell, the Powermate PM7500DF is a portable generator mostly geared towards:

 - Professionals who want to be able to deliver results, even during a power failure